"Believe in the Lord Jesus, and you shall be saved." Acts 16:30

 You will want to eventually read all of the New Testament, but as a new believer I would save the book of Romans and the book of Hebrews until last.
 They are very deep and somewhat complicated at times.
 After you have read all the other Teaching Letters, you can then go back and tackle these two “heavyweights.”

 Such is not the case with the Book of the Revelation.
 I would wait a year or two before you attempt to study it.
 Prophecy is very symbolic and can also be rather difficult to follow.
 Once you have a good grasp on the rest of the New Testament, the Book of the Revelation will be a great blessing to you.
 This is the one New Testament book that we definitely recommend that you study along with an established commentary.
-My personal favorite books of the New Testament are: Galatians, Ephesians, Philippians and Colossians.
-All four books are very simple, and yet profound.
-They are also short and sweet, and get right to the point.
-They are found near the middle of the New Testament, and also happen to be grouped together in order.
+My personal favorite books of the New Testament are: Ephesians, and Hebrews.
+The book of Ephesians is very simple, and yet profound.
+It is short and sweet, and gets right to the point.
+The two books to Timothy are also very good if you are looking for pratical advice for day to day living.
 If you get a Study Bible, be sure to read the introduction to each book.
 It can give some valuable background information and historical context.
 This will be a great asset in helping you to apply these timeless principles to your every day life.
 You should also consider getting a Daily Devotional.
 This is a very simple guide to help you in your daily bible study and prayer life.
 A very excellent one is called “Our Daily Bread.”

 And God’s third tool for your spiritual growth is His Church.
 It is very important for you to find a solid bible-based church to attend.
 In His Church you will be fed the Living Word of God, the Bible.
 Here you will also have the opportunity to worship God with the rest of your spiritual brothers and sisters in Christ.
 You will also be given an opportunity to share any of your God-given talents, such as singing, administrative duties, or just to be there to hold someone’s hand.
 Your spiritual progress will be greatly affected by which church you choose.
 Some churches claim to be Christian churches but deny the Bible.
 Some don’t even believe in Jesus!
 Some questions you might ask the pastor are: